 How will Performance Settlement LLC resolve my debts?

 Our debt resolution consultants will carefully analyze your financial situation and work with you to determine a monthly amount that is in line with your total debt, income, and expenses.
-If you qualify, P will:
+If you qualify, Performance Settlement will:

 - Establish a Trust Account for you (set up for you when you enter into our program)